guayang-adobe/xdm/CONTRIBUTING.md

   "meta:extends": ["https://ns.adobe.com/xdm/data/record"]
 ```

-- To define a MIXIN, set the below meta keyword to extend one of the XDM Classes
+- To define a MIXIN, set the below meta keyword to extend one or more XDM Classes

 ```json
   "meta:intendedToExtend": ["https://ns.adobe.com/xdm/classes/class-name"]
 ```

-- Any JSON schema without the "meta:extends" and "meta:intendedToExtend" keywords is considered a data type.
+- Any JSON schema which does not fall in any onf the above categories is considered a data type.

 #### Define Schema properties